Jessica-Pan531/CompTIA-study-note/CompTIA.md

 ---
 # 2️⃣ Cable Types
 ## Cable Types
+- Computers measure data transfer and storage using either bits or bytes.
+- Bit: Refers to a binary digit；A single bit can store only one of two values(1 or 0).
+- Nibble: Four bits thatare combined together.
+- Byte: Contains eight bits.
+- 1 Kilobits(Kb) = 1000 bits
+- 1 Megabits(Mb) = 1000 Kb
+- 1 Gigabits(Gb) = 1000 Mb
+- 1 Terabits(Tb) = 1000 Gb
+- Storing data is written in terms of bytes.
+- **Data Transfer**: Bits
+- **Data Storage**: Bytes
 ## Exterior of a PC: A Demonstration
 ## USB Cables
 ### USB (Universal Serial Bus)